All departments

 California Department of Tax and Fee Administration (CDTFA)

-The California Department of Tax and Fee Administration administers California's sales and use, fuel and tobacco taxes, as well as a variety of other taxes and fees that fund specific state programs.
+The California Department of Tax and Fee Administration (CDTFA) administers California's sales and use, fuel, tobacco, alcohol, and cannabis taxes, as well as a variety of other taxes and fees that fund specific state programs.
+CDTFA-administered programs collect over $90 billion annually, which in turn supports local essential services such as transportation, public safety and health, libraries, schools, social services, and natural resource management programs through the distribution of tax dollars going directly to local communities.

 Topics: Businesses, Taxes